maciejodziemczyk/IMDB-movie-reviews-sentiment-analysis/README.md

 Findings
  - 100D GloVe is enough for this task
  - 500 maximum length of the review gave the best results
- - CNNs outperforms all the others among considered
+ - CNNs outperforms RNN and VADER
  - negative reviews are completely different even on high level analysis (most frequent words, words clouds)

 In this project I learnt a lot about NLP.
 I find data preparation very cool, especially hand coded tokenization and sentence vectorization.
 All the vocabulary, coverage and cleaning with regex stuff vas very interesting for me.
 I found visualizations in NLP tasks very cool too.
 It was one of my favourite problems during my studies.